129P/Shoemaker–Levy

-129P/Shoemaker–Levy, also known as Shoemaker–Levy 3, is a periodic comet in the Solar System.
-It fits the definition of an Encke-type comet with (T_{Jupiter} > 3; a < a_{Jupiter}), and is a quasi-Hilda comet.
+129P/Shoemaker–Levy, also known as Shoemaker–Levy 3, is an Encke-type comet with an 8.9-year orbit around the Sun.
+It is also classified as a quasi-Hilda comet.

 This comet should not be confused with Comet Shoemaker–Levy 9 (D/1993 F2), which spectacularly crashed into Jupiter in 1994.

+Physical characteristics

-The nucleus of the comet is estimated to have a radius of 1.22 ± 0.1 km based on infrared imaging by the Spitzer Space Telescope.
+The nucleus of Comet Shoemaker–Levy 3 is estimated to have a radius of 1.22 ± 0.1 km based on infrared imaging by the Spitzer Space Telescope.